 The Annual Pay Policy Statement is approved by the organisation and published in accordance with the Localism Act 2011.
-This was approved at the Board of Commissioners meeting on 28 March 2024 and can be read on page 13 of this link or viewed on this video link.
+This was approved at the Board of Commissioners meeting on 28 March 2023 and can be read on page 13 of this link or viewed on this video link.

 Members' allowances were paid in accordance with the Independent Remuneration Panel recommendations and are published in accordance with their requirements.
-On the transfer of Authority functions to the Commissioners, these Member payments ceased.
+On the dissolution of the Authority these Member payments ceased.
 The ongoing costs of Commissioners salaries, allowances and expenses, as agreed by Welsh Government, will be met by the Service.